US warship tests China's claims in South China Sea

 The Chinese government has reclaimed land and built up artificial islands in the sea, including on Mischief Reef, and deployed military assets to them.

-Chinese officials have previously described the US's freedom of navigation operations as a serious breach of law and an intentional provocation.
-The Pentagon said such operations were "not about any one country, or any one body of water."

 The US regularly undertook freedom of navigation operations in the South China Sea under former US President Barack Obama, but there had been suggestions the Trump administration was putting them off to avoid antagonizing China.
+Analysts said that Wednesday's operation didn't necessarily indicate US policy in the South China Sea had changed.

+"Sooner or later there had to be a freedom of navigation operation and here it is.
+Does that mean the US has changed it's policy in the South China Sea?
+No. It's just a continuation of the Obama policy," Ian Storey, a senior fellow at the ISEAS Yusof Ishak Institute in Singapore, said.

+The Pentagon says freedom of navigation operations are "not about any one country, or any one body of water."

 Earlier operations request denied